nelyj/interoperabilidad/README.md

 Note: Only tested on Mac OS X and Linux so far.

+1. If you are using voltos, the firs step is to run `voltos use gobdigital-interoperabilidad` inside the project root folder.

+- To do things more simple, you can create a function inside your `.bashrc` or `.bashrc.local`

+    function vmake(){
+        voltos run make $1;
+    }

 1. Assuming you have a functional make and docker on your system, you only need to have a few credentials for external dependencies (Or use Voltos):